 Key Takeaways

-• Lump Sums Offer Flexibility and Control: You can pay debts, invest as you choose, and access funds when you need them.
-But studies show many recipients exhaust large lump sums within a few years.
+- Lump Sums Offer Flexibility and Control: You can pay debts, invest as you choose, and access funds when you need them.
+But a large lump sum can disappear quickly without a realistic plan.

 When you settle a significant personal injury case, you face a choice that will affect your financial life for years or decades: take all the money now as a lump sum, or spread payments over time through a structured settlement?
 Both options have genuine advantages.
-A lump sum gives you immediate access to your full award—money you can use to pay debts, invest, or address pressing needs.
-A structured settlement provides guaranteed payments over time, protecting you from spending too fast while delivering tax advantages a lump sum can't match.
-There's no universally right answer.
+A lump sum gives you immediate access to your full award--money you can use to pay debts, invest, or address pressing needs.
+A structured settlement provides scheduled payments over time, can reduce the risk of spending too fast, and may preserve favorable tax treatment when properly structured.
+There is no universally right answer.
 The choice depends on your specific circumstances, financial needs, and personal discipline.
 This article explains both options and helps you make an informed decision.

 What Is a Structured Settlement?